philipcardiff/curriculum-vitae/philip-cardiff-cv.md

 - [Invited but unavailable]: Slovakia Research Agency, 2024.

 ## Journal Reviewer

-Sure, here's the list of academic journals with their full names:

 - International Journal for Numerical Methods in Engineering
 - Computer Methods in Applied Mechanics and Engineering